-Section 3 - Contract Award - The SCO will determine if each bid is responsive and responsible prior to award of the contract.
-The contract will be awarded to the highest responsive, responsible bidder.
-In the event of a termination of the original Contractor within one hundred eighty (180) calendar days of the date of award, the SCO may award the contract to the next highest responsive, responsible bidder if bids have not expired, and such award is otherwise determined to be in the Government's best interest, price and other factors considered.
+Section 4 - Contract Award - The contract will be awarded to the highest responsive, responsible bidder.
+In the event of a termination of the original Purchaser within one hundred eighty (180) calendar days of the date of award, the SCO may award the contract to the next apparent highest responsive bidder IAW Section 2 above.